-For its transmission and distribution organizations, ETI maintains sufficient inventories to support ongoing construction and operation of the electrical system, as well as emergency inventories to be used in the event of a natural disaster or disruptions to electrical service to customers.
+The organization that supports ETI's transmission and distribution facilities, Entergy's Power Delivery, maintains sufficient inventories to support ongoing construction and operation of the electrical system, as well as emergency inventories to be used in the event of a natural disaster or disruptions to electrical service to customers.
 Inventory is maintained at local crew service centers throughout the ETI service area to facilitate immediate response.
 ETI maintains a dedicated separate emergency storm stock in warehouses throughout its service area, including at its Beaumont Distribution Center.
 In addition, Entergy maintains four large distribution and transmission central warehouses to provide inventory and support to the various service areas or crew staging sites in the event of a larger outage.